vipulnaik/working-drafts/eaf/sbf-extreme-risk-taking-expected-value-and-effective-altruism.md

-Moreover, even the discussion of backup plans only talks of *personal* backup plans, rather than backup plans to mitigate the potential impact on others one does business with (for instance, customers, employees, investors); emphases in the below excerpt are mine:
+Moreover, even the discussion of backup plans only talks of *personal* backup plans, rather than backup plans to mitigate the potential impact on others one does business with (for instance, customers, employees, investors) or on charities and foundations that might start depending on one's donation plans; emphases in the below excerpt are
+mine:

 > Even if you can’t easily estimate how likely risks are to
 > materialise, you can often do a lot to limit them, freeing yourself